Jasper-V-Schneider/Automationcy/README.md

-# AI-Girlfriend
+# Automationcy
-Create your dream girlfriend and spend time with her!
+We higher your productivity by implementing AI tools in your workspace.

 https://zzatomic.github.io/AI-Girlfriend/